What parents need to know

 Players can easily transfer the skills they've learned about bird watching and photography to the real world.
 Kid can also design and share their own bird species.

-Kids receive photography tips, detailed feedback about their photographs, and extra praise for particularly good shots.
+Kids receive photography tips, detailed feedback about their photographs, and extra praise for particularly good shots, but there are no extension materials.

 What's it about?